The latest updates from LRPS...

 Are after school clubs running at present?

-There will be no after-school club provision for the first half term.
-We will review this just before the October half-term.
+There will be no after-school club provision until at least after Christmas 2020.
 We do continue to provide free child-care provision on a Friday between 2:15pm and 3:15pm.
 To book your child a place on this child-care provision you should fill out the consent form by clicking here.

 Will the school be taking place in sporting competitions and events?

 At present, all sporting events and competitions outside of school are suspended until further notice.
-Swimming will also not take place in the first half term – we will review this at October half term.
+Swimming will also not take place until further notice.

 Will school trips take place?

 The latest guidelines state that day trips out of school can take place if social distancing measures are followed.
-We do not intend to plan any out of school visits this half term – we will review this just before the October half-term.
+We do not intend to plan any out of school whilst the city of Newcastle remains in Tier 2 Government restrictions.

 Will my child receive a free breakfast at school?